RedHatProductSecurity/security-data-guidelines/docs/sbom.md

 - accurate vulnerability risk assessment when combined with VEX data,

-- or faster incident response when aggregating SBOMs for an entire product portfolio.
+- or faster incident response when aggregating SBOMs for an entire product portfolio, as well as the pipeline components that build them.

 When talking about inventories of components, it's also important to describe what the current design goals of a comprehensive SBOM are: